melezhik/Sparrow6/documentation/development.md

 (*) You need to `from sparrow6lib import *` to import set_stdout function.

-It's ok to have a hook without having related task, in this case it's just hook that is executed.
+Hook might not have the same folder tasks, in this case it's just a hook that is executed.

 # Helper functions